 Past performance is no guarantee of future results.
 The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

-Notes: The above figure shows the difference in cumulative returns relative to the S&P 500 Index given 50%, 25%, and 10% underweights to the Magnificent 8 stocks from January 1, 2014, through December 21, 2023.

-Sources: Investment Advisory Research Center analysis using data from FactSet, Inc.

-Past performance is no guarantee of future results.
-The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

-If the goal is to diversify equity market concentration, one effective approach is to ensure that the portfolio is properly diversified globally.
-This means representing portfolio exposures in a holistic manner utilizing a total return approach.

 The power of “staying the course”

 In 2022, we introduced a series of “we are here” illustrations to highlight the historically poor quarterly returns of both stocks and bonds during that period.
 However, in the five quarters since those challenging times, these same illustrations now demonstrate the power of "staying the course.”
 They showcase how the markets have rebounded strongly, emphasizing the importance of maintaining a long-term investment strategy and not succumbing to short-term market fluctuations.